-Knex.js is an SQL query builder for Postgres, MSSQL, MySQL, MariaDB, SQLite3, Oracle, and Amazon Redshift.
-It’s flexible, portable and fun to use.
-We are going to use its migration to maintain our database schema.
+Knex.js is a versatile SQL query builder compatible with Postgres, MSSQL, MySQL, MariaDB, SQLite3, Oracle, and Amazon Redshift.
+It's not only flexible and portable, but it's also an enjoyable tool to use.
+In this guide, we'll explore how to use Knex.js, along with the complementary tool Knex-migrate, to maintain our database schema and manage dummy data.

-Let’s get started with our schema building with knex-migrate.
-Make sure you’ve knex and knex-migrate installed into your project.
-If not run following command.
+Let's begin with our schema building using the migration tool.
+Ensure you have knex and knex-migrate installed in your project.
+If not, run the following command:

 npm install knex knex-migrate

-Navigate to theserver folder and run the following command.
+Navigate to theserver folder and execute the following command.

 npx knex init.

-This command will generate knexfile.js under theserver folder.
-This is an auto-generated file by knex , that consist all configuration to connect to the database based on the environment such as development, staging, and production.
+This command will generate knexfile.js under the server folder.
+This auto-generated file contains all configurations to connect to the database based on the environment such as development, staging, and production.
 I have updated the development connection under knexfile.js to connect to our postgres database.
 Your file should look as follows:

 Now, our folder and file structure should look like this:

-In this step, we’ll create tables in our database using knex-migrate and insert our dummy data into the same.
-For more details about knex schema , check out: http://knexjs.org/#Schema
+In this step, we'll create tables in our database using the migration tool and insert our dummy data into the same.
+For more details about knex schema, check out: http://knexjs.org/#Schema

-In order to create schema migration, we need to run one command that will create an autogenerated file under the migration folder with a date-time stamp included in the file name.
+To create schema migration, we need to run a command that will generate an auto-created file under the migration folder with a date-time stamp included in the file name.